jfhenriques/sensormqtt/README.md

   net_ifaces:
   - eth0

+  # List of disks to monitor with psutil
+  #   Comment section to disable
+  disk_list:
+  - /var/log

   # List of directories to monitor the space used
   #   Only works on linux
   #   Comment section to disable
+  #   This is different from disk list, which monitors disk global usage and this
+  #    monitors a specific folder usage
   dir_list:
   - /var/log